austinmama/vsrx/firewalls.md

 ```

 ## Firewall Filters
-By default the IBM Cloud Juniper vSRX allows ping, ssh, and https to itself and drops all other traffic by applying the PROTECT-IN filter to the lo interface.
+By default the IBM Cloud Juniper vSRX allows ping, SSH, and HTTPS to itself and drops all other traffic by applying the `PROTECT-IN` filter to the `lo` interface.

 To configure a new stateless firewall, perform the following procedure:

-1. Create firewall filter and term (NB: the following filter will allow only ICMP and drop all other traffic)
+1. Create the firewall filter and term (the following filter will allow only ICMP and drop all other traffic)
 	```
 	set firewall filter ALLOW-PING term ICMP from protocol icmp set firewall filter ALLOW-PING term ICMP then accept
 	```

-2. Apply filter rule to interface (NB: the following will apply the filter to all private network traffic)
+2. Apply the filter rule to the interface (the following command will apply the filter to all private network traffic)
 	```
 	set interfaces ge-0/0/0 unit 0 family inet filter input ALLOW-PING
 	```